inphobia/inphobia.github.io/content/docs/mono/drive/iface/index.md

   * electrically complaint to support 12gb/s
   * sometimes known as high speed sff-8482

-your basic sas disk connector. both power and data are in a single connector with a notch where the $split is between sata connectors. this will prevent you from using sata power and/or data on sas disks. the opposite side of the notch also has pins, these are for sas dual port use. the notch itself doesn't have pins.
+your basic sas disk connector. both power and data are in a single connector with a notch where the split is between sata connectors. this will prevent you from using sata power and/or data on sas disks. the opposite side of the notch also has pins, these are for sas dual port use. the notch itself doesn't have pins.

-top:
+top:\
 ![sastop](sastop.jpg)

 bottom: